DomiKamu/Ohmer/README.md

 Basically, KlokSpid module provides two modes:

-- **Standalone BPM-clock generator**, covering all possible BPM from 1 to...
-960 (beats), selectable only by encoder (no CV).
-The small button (at the right side of module) may be used as toggle, to start or stop BPM clocking (current state is reflected by "SYNC" LED: green while running, red when stopped).
+- **BPM-based clock generator**, covering all possible BPM from 1 to...
+960, selectable only by encoder (no CV).
+The small button (at the right side of module) may be used as toggle to start or stop BPM clocking (current state is reflected by "SYNC" LED: green while running, red when stopped).
 However, each output jack may receives a predefined clock ratio, and jack #4 (when set at x1) may delivers LFO waveform (based on displayed BPM).
 - **Clock modulator** (sometimes designed as *clock multiplier or divider*) covers a lot of predefined ratios (or rates), from 1 to 10 (all), 12, 15, 16, 24, 32 and 64, when the ratio (rate) is set manually (via encoder).
 However, the ratio is ***voltage-controllable*** (thanks to **CV-RATIO/TRIG.** input jack) to reach any multiplier or divider value you'd like, including "exotic" ratios (like x37 or /59), from 1 to 64.

 ![KlokSpid Module](doc/images/KlokSpid.png)